 Drew also reportedly spent eighteen months in a mental institution.

-Drew wrote about all this in her first autobiography, "Little Girl Lost," and also in her late autobiography "Wildflower," so it is not as though it was just a media concoction.
+Drew wrote about all this in her first autobiography, "Little Girl Lost," and also in her later autobiography "Wildflower," so it is not as though it was just a media concoction or anyone is making things up.

 Drew's acting career continued with many smaller, independent films.
 One example was "Far From Home," in which she played a girl stranded with her father in the desert.